-Wayne Rooney has made history.
+Wayne Rooney made history at Man United.

 Rooney’s strike partners in his first season at Old Trafford fall into two categories- those with European pedigree and those with potential.